-Hi there! 👋 I'm a third-year math and physics undergrad at the University of Toronto and a Laidlaw Scholar.
-Broadly, I'm interested in leveraging deep learning to accelerate scientific discovery, safely.
+Hi there! 👋 I'm a fourth-year math and physics undergrad at the University of Toronto and a Laidlaw Scholar.
+Broadly, I'm interested in the emergence of intelligence, finding it, creating it and using it to solve hard problems (physics).
+I'm fascinated both by the world of atoms and bits.

 When I'm not busy teaching computers, I love climbing and making art.
 Come say hi \(\Rightarrow \)Twitter @peterma02 Email: peterxy.ma [at] gmail [dot] com :)